 - Statement (of no more than 1000 words) of career aspirations

-- Statement describing how the funding will be used
+- A statement describing how the applicant will use the funding

-- 10-15 page writing sample, preferably on a topic related to the dissertation
+- A writing sample of 10-15 pages, preferably on a topic related to the dissertation

 - Two letters of recommendation - one must be from the doctoral advisor